vineelko/patina/docs/src/dev/code_organization.md

     - GUID services
     - Performance services
     - TPL services
-- Utility Crates (`util`)
-  - Code that is helpful to build UEFI modules but less common and/or has a strong need for independence.
-These are generally self-contained optional sets of functionality.
-  - Examples:
-    - Code to draw to the screen
-    - Crypto

 If a more generic location for crates is needed, a `misc` directory made be created in the `patina` workspace.